 The parties have reached an agreement to settle multiple proposed class actions commenced across Canada relating to addiction-related harms allegedly caused by the drugs, OxyContin® and OxyNEO®.
-The settlement agreement is conditional on it being approved by the courts of Ontario, Nova Scotia, Quebec, and Saskatchewan.
-The settlement agreement can be viewed here
+The settlement agreement is conditional on it being approved by the courts of Ontario, Nova Scotia, Quebec and Saskatchewan.

 Update – August 28, 2017

 The third of the four approval motions was held in Quebec on August 9, 2017.